uni-notes/uni-notes/docs/index.md

 # 👋 Welcome!

 Hi there, welcome to the university notes app!
 This is a collection of notes on Math, Computer, Economics, Finance and so much more.
+Feel free to share to everyone you know!

 You can install right now, by clicking `Add to Home Screen`.
-Check out the [Installation Guide](#Installation Guide) for help.
+Check out the [📱 Installation Guide](#📱-Installation-Guide) for help.

 ## ℹ️ Tips